qfpl/applied-fp-course/level05/README.md

 You will also need the [SQLite](https://www.sqlite.org/) database application installed and available on your system.

+Also we will not necessarily provide all of the required imports any more, there may be other things you have to bring into scope.

 Start in ``src/FirstApp/DB/Types.hs``, before moving to ``src/FirstApp/DB.hs``.

 NB: The PostgreSQL example module is in ``src/FirstApp/DB/PostgreSQL.hs``.